Bath Spa railway station: History

-The station was built for the Great Western Railway by Isambard Kingdom Brunel and is now a Grade II* listed building.
+The station was built for the Great Western Railway (GWR) by Isambard Kingdom Brunel and is now a Grade II* listed building.
 It is in an asymmetrical Tudor style with curving gables on the north bank of the Avon where the line curves across from the southern bank to the station and then back again.
 Opened on 31 August 1840, the station was originally named 'Bath'.
 It was renamed 'Bath Spa' in 1949 to distinguish it from station, although that station did not have its own name altered from just 'Bath' until 1951.

+The adjacent Royal Station Hotel was constructed by the GWR and opened five years after the station.
+It was designed as a luxury hotel whose guests included Queen Victoria.
+The hotel's first floor originally had a direct link to the station platforms via a footbridge.